faheemgurkani/driver-assistance-system-using-RT-DETR/docs/FRONTEND_BACKEND_SETUP.md

 - `progress`: Progress value (0.0 to 1.0)
 - `message`: Human-readable status message
 - `output_file`: Filename of the processed video (only when status is "completed")
+- `log_file`: Filename of the prediction log JSON file (only when status is "completed")

 **Status Values**:
 - `"pending"`: Job is queued, waiting to start